 App makers have relentlessly tested their designs, and know that a red dot with a number in it is almost impossible for us to resist checking.
 In their effort to maximize engagement with their apps, they’ve effectively turned your smartphone into the world’s most efficient distraction machine.

 The good news is, there’s an easy way to fight it – set your phone to grayscale mode.

 A funny thing happens when that that little notification number on your Instagram app is gray instead of bright red.
 You’re suddenly much less tempted to find out who’s commented on your latest post.

 Here’s how to do it for the iPhone.

 Multi-tasking.
 We’re all terrible at it.

 Our brains just aren’t set up to perform more than one complex tasks at a high level.
 (It’s science.)

-The Pomodoro method helps you commit to one task for a manageable amount of time – 25 minutes.
+The Pomodoro method is a time management technique that helps you commit to one task for a manageable amount of time – 25 minutes.
 Studies have shown that most people can only focus on one task with a high level of performance for an average of 45-50 minutes.

 Go to tomato-timer.com and try it for yourself.

 Let’s face it, it’s unrealistic to think that you’ll never pick up your phone to check social media, or your favorite news site, or that incoming text from your mom.